-&lt;sup>102 81 Federal Register 156: 53395-53396, August 12, 2016; also DEA/USDA/FDA joint "Statement of Principles on Industrial Hemp," August 2016.
+108 81 Federal Register 156: 53395-53396, August 12, 2016; also DEA/USDA/FDA joint "Statement of Principles on Industrial Hemp," August 2016.
 For more information, see CRS Legal Sidebar WSLG1667, DEA Will Not Reschedule Marijuana, But May Expand Number of Growers of Research Marijuana.

-&lt;sup>103 For more information on marijuana's current status and on rescheduling, see CRS Report R43034, State Legalization of Recreational Marijuana: Selected Legal Issues, and CRS Legal Sidebar WSLG1423, The Legal Process to Reschedule Marijuana.
+109 For more information on marijuana's current status and on rescheduling, see CRS Report R43034, State Legalization of Recreational Marijuana: Selected Legal Issues.

-&lt;sup>104 For other related information, see J. A. Gilbert Jr. and L. K. Houck, "DEA Issues a Trifecta of Significant Marijuana and Industrial Hemp Decisions, Including Rejecting Rescheduling for Legitimate Medical Use," FDA Law Blog, August 12, 2016.
+110 For other related information, see J. A. Gilbert Jr. and L. K. Houck, "DEA Issues a Trifecta of Significant Marijuana and Industrial Hemp Decisions, Including Rejecting Rescheduling for Legitimate Medical Use," FDA Law Blog, August 12, 2016.